WhatMeWorry/Delivery/misc_notes/LdcNotes.md

     setx PATH %PATH%;c:\my-user-specifc-bin-path
     or
     Setx sets environment variables permanently.
-SETX can be used to set Environment Variables for the machine (use /m option) or currently logged on user (by default).
+SETX can be used to set Environment Variables for the machine - all users (use /m option) or the currently logged on user (by default).

 ```
-C:\>setx PATH "%PATH%;C:\ldc2\bin  /m"
+C:\>setx /M PATH "%PATH%;C:\ldc2\bin"

 SUCCESS: Specified value was saved.
 ```